Jump to:

 Wet-bulb measurement is a process in which you wrap the tip of the bulb in wet muslin, called a wick.
 This temperature reading will be lower than the dry measurement.
 The evaporation of the wick and the dry-bulb and wet-bulb readings combined in an equation will determine the humidity in the workspace air.
 You know humidity is 100% when the dry-bulb and wet-bulb are the same temperatures: achieving complete saturation.
 Applying the dry-bulb/wet-bulb temperatures on a psychrometric chart will indicate the humidity level.
 Of course, using a manual calculation and a psychrometric graph is no longer necessary.
 Today, bulbs have probes to collect temperature readings and the relative humidity displays on your digital controller.
 A more in-depth controller discussion can be found in the "Controls and Sensors" section.

 Few manufacturers and users still choose to use this method because they consistently run environmental tests at high humidity levels.
 The controller cannot monitor the condition of the muslin wick wrapped around the wet bulb.
-This is still a manual visual and tactile task that is performed even while test profiles are operating.
+This manual visual and tactile task is still performed even while test profiles are operating.
 It's worth mentioning that some users believe dry-bulb/wet-bulb measurements lose accuracy during low-humidity testing conditions.
 Frequent calibration of the dry and wet bulbs is required.
-When test chambers are not in use for an extended period, the dry- and wet-bulbs will most likely need replacement.
+When test chambers are not used for an extended period, the dry- and wet-bulbs will most likely need replacement.

 Achieving Low Relative Humidity

-Dehumidification systems enable you to operate a chamber at low humidity levels, beyond the ability of the refrigeration system evaporators.
+Dehumidification systems enable you to operate a chamber at low humidity levels beyond the ability of the refrigeration system evaporators.
 If you require low-temperature/low-humidity conditioning in your workspace, take time to understand the facility requirements and maintenance needed to operate the dehumidifiers.
-Each has pros and cons, and the offerings are diverse across chamber manufacturers.
+Each has pros and cons, and the offerings vary across chamber manufacturers.

 Desiccant air dryers circulate wet air through a series of drying agents or a drying wheel, recirculating the clean, dry air into the plenum for temperature conditioning.

-Another option is a dry-air purge, where compressed air from an outside supply line is added into the workspace until the RH setpoint is reached.
-Both desiccant air dryers and dry-air purge options can be managed through the test chamber's digital controller.
+Another option is a dry-air purge, in which compressed air from an outside supply line is added to the workspace until the RH setpoint is reached.
+The test chamber's digital controller can manage desiccant air dryers and dry-air purge options.

 Controlling and Monitoring Humidity